Vyral/base-template/_posts/2018-08-07-the-biggest-mistakes-people-make-before-listing-their-home.md

 The first is **making the wrong repairs**.
 Sellers often assume they need to make repairs to their home before listing it, which is mostly true, but I always advise consulting with a professional before deciding what to repair.

 A couple of times, I’ve walked into kitchens of home sellers who proudly told me that they just refinished their cabinets.
-Unfortunately, just by looking at those cabinets I could tell that they refinished them themselves instead of hiring a professional to do it.
+Unfortunately, just by looking at those cabinets, I could tell that they refinished them themselves instead of hiring a professional to do it.
 This kind of thing will hurt your home’s value rather than help it.
 All that time, energy, and money they spent was wasted.

 {% include pullquote.html %}